bihealth/digestiflow-server/docs_manual/first_steps_flowcell_import.rst

     This would describe a flow cell with Illumina ID ``BCDEFGHIXX`` run on March 3, 2016, on the machine with the vendor ID ``ST-K12345`` in its 815th run in slot ``A`` having a manual label of ``LABEL``.
     Note that for NextSeq, the slot ``A`` is often unseparated with the flow cell ID.
 Manual Label
-    An optional manual override of the label to use in Digestiflow Web.
+    An optional manual override of the label to use in Digestiflow Server.
 Description
     An optional short description of the flow cell, e.g., that it is a repetition of earlier drop-outs.
 Num Lanes